House Poor: What It Means And How To Avoid It

 Recast Your Mortgage

-If you already own a home and are worried that you might be on the verge of becoming house poor, recasting your mortgage might be a solution.
+If you already own a home and are worried you might be on the verge of becoming house poor, recasting your mortgage might be a solution.

 Recasting differs from refinancing, which involves taking out a new loan with different terms to lower your monthly payments.